QuarterShotofEspresso/crystallizer/README.md

 [Purple]: Then there are two separate holes on opposite sides of the crystallizer.
 This is where the anode and cathode can attach to the crystallizer by alligator clips.
 [White]: These clips will connect to the board using the block connector as shown below:

-Image will be inserted once I have the PCB
+TODO: Image will be inserted once I have the PCB

 [Yellow]: The 6 row female headers are used to upload the code to the board.